 2. How does alimony affect my self-employment taxes?

 Alimony can increase your self-employment taxes if you’re receiving it because it’s considered taxable income.
-Conversely, if you’re paying alimony, it may affect your business income, but you can no longer deduct it for tax purposes.
+On other hand, paying alimony might depress your business earnings although you have lost the ability to deduct it as an expense.

-3. Do I have to report alimony on my tax return?
+3. Do l need to declare alimony in my tax fee?

 Yes, if you are a self-employed individual receiving alimony (pre-2019), you must report it as income.
 If you are paying alimony (pre-2019), you must report it as a deductible expense on your tax return.

-4. What happens if I pay alimony after my divorce in 2019?
+4. What will be the implication should I make alimony payments after my divorce this year, 2019?

-If your divorce was finalized after December 31, 2018, alimony payments are no longer deductible for the payer, and they are not taxable for the recipient.
+In other cases, where your divorce takes place after December 31, 2018, alimony payments made are not longer deductible to the payer, and are tax free to the recipient.

 5. How can I minimize the tax impact of alimony?